melanieyanez/CPP09/README.md

 1. Reads command line arguments to get the sequence of integers to sort.
 2. Sorts the sequence using the "merge-insert" algorithm for two different containers (`std::vector` and `std::list`).
 3. Displays the sorted sequence and the processing time for each container.

-### Features

-- **Error Handling**: The program handles errors related to file opening, value conversion, and expression evaluation.
-- **Performance**: The program measures the processing time for each container used in the sorting algorithm.

 ## Author